mikegajda/gatsby-transformer-remote-image/README.md

 # gatsby-transformer-remote-image

 Looks for `MarkdownRemark` nodes that have a `remoteImage` property.
-If that is found, it will try to download the image and add it as a childRemoteimage node of the original MarkdownRemark node (additing it directly to frontmatter was tricky).
-Use it for things like adding Pixabay images to your Markdown posts
+If that is found, it will try to download the image and add it as a childRemoteimage node of the original MarkdownRemark node.
+Use it for things like adding Pixabay images to your Markdown posts, linking to Instagram posts, etc.

 # Installation
 `npm install --save gatsby-transformer-remote-image`